 It may take up to two weeks for the swelling to subside.
 After this point, you will be able to see the effects of your procedure more clearly.
 This is when many patients start to feel like themselves again and return to work and social activities.
 You may also resume light activities like walking for exercise.

-After the one-month postoperative mark, you should be back to your normal routine and enjoying life with your refreshed look.
+After the one-month postoperative mark, you should largely be back to your normal routine.
 It can take up to one year for very minor swelling, tightness and numbness to subside, but these lingering effects typically are only noticeable to you.

 Dr Choy believes that patient education and preparation is vital to the patient journey; he will ensure you are adequately prepared for what to expect and how to care for the area during recovery.
-Following Dr Choy’s postoperative care instructions will make a big difference in the results of your facelift.
+Following Dr Choy’s postoperative care instructions will make a big difference in your recovery experience and the results of your facelift.

 Facelift surgery offers the longest-lasting benefits of any facial rejuvenation technique.
 Your improvements can last a decade or more, especially if you take good care of your skin with a healthy diet, no smoking and diligent sun protection.
 A good maintenance routine can help ensure you enjoy your results for as long as possible.